-A few weeks ago, someone asked me what my “biggest frustration” is as a leader.
-As I thought about it, I have to be honest, I have lots.
-That may point to another area of struggle for me personally…that I’m seldom satisfied…with me or others.
-In many ways I am still learning the secret of being content, but I like continual improvement and think there is usually room to get better in all areas of our life.
-I think that is true in leadership too.
+Spmeone once asked me what my “biggest frustration” is as a leader.
+As I thought about it, I had to be honest – I have lots.
+That may point to another area of struggle for me personally – and a character flaw – I’m seldom satisfied with me or where we are as a team.
+In many ways, I am still learning the secret of being content, but I like continual improvement and think there is usually room to get better in all areas of our life.
+I think it is true in leadership too.

-But, the question was my “biggest frustration”, so I opened an Evernote file, titled it “Biggest Frustrations” (since I knew I had more than one) and decided to record some of my actual frustrations over the next few weeks.
+But, the question was my “biggest frustration”, so I opened an Evernote file, titled it “Biggest Frustrations” (since I knew I had more than one) and decided to record some of my actual frustrations over the next few weeks, as they actually occurred.
 Some of these are mine from observing people directly and some are from the stories my readers share with me each day.
 When I reached seven, based on my obvious past love of the number seven, I figured it was time to share my findings.

 Here are 7 of my biggest frustrations as a leader:

-Pettiness – It bothers me in leadership to argue over things that really, in the large scheme of things, just don’t matter.
-When it comes to arguing, I can almost always find issues of bigger significance.
-(If you consider it this way…it may make a case….even a Biblical case…not to even argue.)
+It bothers me in leadership to argue about things which really, in the large scheme of things, just don’t matter.
+Arguing about things like personal preferences or different ways of acccomplishing the same agreed upon vision only takes time from getting actual work done.
+I can almost always find issues of bigger significance.

-Rudeness – The way you talk to someone, always determines the way they respond.
+The way you talk to someone always determines the way they respond.
 To me, there is no place for disrespect in an organization or on a team or in any relationship, for that matter.
 This should be especially true in churches.
+And, it applies to how we respond to the world on social media also.
 Even when we don’t agree with one another, we can address one another in kindness.
 (Remember, kindness is a fruit of the spirit.)

-Stubbornness – Equally frustrating, is when people are unwilling to change.
-When a person refuses to accept what’s best for the good of everyone, and it’s not a Biblical issue, their stubbornness only hurts the organization (and frustrates the leader. )
+Equally frustrating is when people are unwilling to embrace change – simply because they are being stubborn.
+It wasn’t their idea, or it threatens their power, or they just don’t want to be uncomfortable – so they lock their arms and refuse to participate.
+When a person ignores what’s best for the good of everyone, and it’s not a Biblical issue, their stubbornness only hurts the organization (and frustrates the leader.)

-Unforgiveness – When someone has been injured, they have a choice.
+When someone has been injured they have a choice.
 They can choose to hold a grudge or they can choose to forgive.
 Holding a grudge keeps the injury alive.
 Forgiving opens the door for healing.
 (Doesn’t seem like much of a choice to me.)

-Recklessness – It is frustrating to observe people who seemingly have no regard for other people.
+It is frustrating to observe people who seemingly have no regard for other people.
 They make decisions without the consideration of others.
 They say things without thinking how they hurt.
-They use their influence to disrupt an organization’s progress, rather than enhance it.
+They use their influence to disrupt an organization’s progress – rather than enhance it.
 They derail progress with a disregard for what’s best in favor of what’s personal to them.
 It’s frustrating.